Eldon Lane

 Eldon Lane is a village in County Durham, in England.
 It is situated a few miles south-west of Bishop Auckland, a short distance from Shildon.
 In 2021 it had a population of 998.

+2025 Tornado

+Eldon came to attention in July 2025 after being hit by a rare IF0.5 Tornado, causing roof damage to sheds and houses, as well as ripping up fences and causing other minor damage.
+The tornado was the first recorded in the Historic County since 2007, and the strongest tornado since 1998.